brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Most Local and few Intercluster Corporations fund secret 'Black Mill' subsidiaries to influence the markets, steal secrets from competitors, entice employees, and even cause damage to other companies.
 Although illegal, Black Mills have become expert in evading the Star Enforcers.
 Black Mills use the Undergaia to arrange missions, hire mercenaries and exchange private corporate data.
 In many cases they are indistinguishable from syndicates.

 # The Sectors
 The galactic arm is split into Sectors.
 Each sector began life as an administrative zone, which then grew into a place with an identity of its own.
 Since The Droid War, all but three sectors fell to the Droids.
-The Imperium built Light Jump Nets along the borders of each of the human occupied space sectors to stop the Droid ships just long enough for the Star Fleet to intercept.
+The Imperium built light jump Nets along the borders of each of the human occupied space sectors to stop the Droid ships just long enough for the Star Fleet to intercept.

 The three sectors under human control are Sayshell, Dorian and Remmar.
 Sayshell is the home of Star Fleet and having never fallen to the Droids, it is the safest, wealthiest and most cultured sector.
 Dorian holds the reigns of production.
 Remmar, newly retaken from the Droids is the sector of expansion and new opportunities.
 Sectors can be further broken down into clusters.

-Separating the sectors from the Fringe and Droid space is a Light Jump Net.
-This net will stop any craft Light Jumping through it in either direction.
-If a spacecraft Light Jumps though this one light-year thick barrier, it will be pulled out of its jump and all craft nearby (including Star Fleet) are automatically notified.
+Separating the sectors from the Fringe and Droid space is a light jump Net.
+This net will stop any craft light jumping through it in either direction.
+If a spacecraft light jumps though this one light-year thick barrier, it will be pulled out of its jump and all craft nearby (including Star Fleet) are automatically notified.

 ## The Anatomy of a Sector
 A sector is represented as a flat map taken from above (looking down on the plane the galaxy spins in).
 A sector is made from a mosaic of clusters: groups of stars that due to their proximity share a common culture and economy.
 In ancient times, a cluster would be considered a nation.
-As you move away from the centre of the arm, the number of systems diminishes and clusters are spread far apart.
-Light jumping spacecraft take longer to travel between stars in The Fringe and Lone Systems.
+As you move away from the centre of the arm, the number of systems diminishes and clusters are spread far apart. light jumping spacecraft take longer to travel between stars in The Fringe and Lone Systems.

 > CLUSTER PICTURE XXXX